ml5js/Intro-ML-Arts-IMA-F24/final/README.md

 - Audience/Context: Who is this for?
 How will people experience it?
 Is it interactive?
 Is it practical?
 Is it for fun?
 Is it emotional?
 Is it to provoke something?
 - User testing: What was the result of user testing?
 How did you apply any feedback?
 - Source code
 - Code references: What examples, tutorials, references did you use to create the project?
-(You must cite the source of any code you use in code comments.
-Please note the following additional expectations and guidelines at the bottom of this page.)
+(You should cite the source of any code you use in code comments with the exception of examples specifically provided by me for the class.)
 - Next steps: If you had more time to work on this, what would you do next?